michaelchea30-prog/CYT160-Lab4/README.md

 - Filebeat & Logstash
 - Elasticsearch & Kibana
 - AWS EC2 & CloudWatch
-- Python (MQTT publishers and attack scripts)
+- Python (MQTT publishers and test scripts)
+- tcpdump & packet capture analysis

 ---

 ## ⚠️ Disclaimer

 This repository is for **educational purposes only**.
-All attacks were performed in isolated lab environments against systems intentionally configured for testing.
+All attacks and simulations were performed in isolated lab environments against systems intentionally configured for testing.

 ---

 ## 👤 Author

 **Michael Chea**
-CYT160 – Security for Cloud and Internet of Things